Eileen Fisher

-Eileen Fisher (October 4, 1950) is an American fashion designer and entrepreneur.
+Eileen Fisher (June 6, 1951) is an American fashion designer and entrepreneur.
 She is the founder of the women's clothing brand Eileen Fisher Inc.

 Biography

 Fisher grew up in Des Plaines, Illinois, the second of the seven children.
 When Fisher decided to go to college, her father explained that the family could not contribute to her tuition because they needed to save their money to send her younger brother to college as "he would need an education to support his family some day."
 Fisher explained in an interview to Inc. in 2013: "It didn't upset me — it was the times.
 I never expected a penny from my parents.
-I payed all my tuition fees from University of Illinoisby working as a waitress."
+I paid all my tuition fees from University of Illinois by working as a waitress."
 She started as a math major before switching to interior design, graduating in 1972.
 Fisher then moved to New York City in 1973.
-She worked as an interior designer and as a graphic artist before establishing her own fashion business inspired by style and longevity of the classic kimono.
+She worked as an interior designer and as a graphic artist before establishing her own fashion business.
 She has two children, Zackary and Sasha, with her ex-husband David Zweibel, and lives in Irvington, New York.